9 FAM 402.10

 9 FAM 402.10-14(A) (U) Derivative Classification and Validity

 b.
-(U) Visa Validity: In general, H-4 derivatives are subject to the same visa validity, period of admission, or limitation of stay as the principal alien.
-An exception to this is when a principal alien's visa has been limited according to the clearance validities instructions in 9 FAM 304.2-5(C)(2); in this instance derivative applicants may still receive the maximum visa validity permitted by either the reciprocity schedule or the petition validity.
+(U) Visa Validity: In general, H-4 derivatives are subject to the same visa validity, period of admission, or limitation of stay as the principal.
+An exception to this is when a principal's visa has been limited according to the clearance validities instructions in 9 FAM 304.2-5(C)(2); in this instance derivative applicants may still receive the maximum visa validity permitted by either the reciprocity schedule or the petition validity.

 c.
-(U) 214(b) Applicability: It is not required that the spouse and children of H-1 nonimmigrants demonstrate that they have a residence abroad to which they intend to return; these derivatives are qualified for the visa classification solely based on the legitimacy of the relationship with the principal applicant.
-However, H-4 dependents of H-2 and H-3 aliens are subject to the residence abroad requirement in INA 101(a)(15)(H)(ii) and (iii).
+(U) INA 214(b) Applicability: It is not required that the spouse and children of H-1 nonimmigrants demonstrate that they have a residence abroad to which they intend to return; these derivatives are qualified for the visa classification solely based on the legitimacy of the relationship with the principal applicant.
+However, H-4 dependents of H-2 or H-3 nonimmigrant are subject to the residence abroad requirement in INA 101(a)(15)(H)(ii) and (iii).
 See 9 FAM 402.10-10(A) above for additional guidance on 214(b) applicability for derivatives.

 c.
 (U) When adjudicating the visa, utilize the petition validity or limitation of stay (via ADIS) to determine the visa validity and annotation for the derivative H-4.